Faltonia Betitia Proba: Works

 Two poems are attributed to "Proba", and only one is extant.
 Most modern scholars identify Faltonia Betitia Proba as the author of these works, with the other possible identification being her niece Anicia Faltonia Proba.

 Constantini bellum adversus Magnentium

 The first poem, now lost, is called Constantini bellum adversus Magnentium (The War of Constantine against Magnentius) by the Codex Mutinensis.
 It dealt with the war between Roman Emperor Constantius II and the usurper Magnentius.
-Proba was involved to this war through her husband Clodius Celsinus Adelphus, who had been praefectus urbi of Rome in 351, that the same year Italy passed from the sphere of influence of Magnentius to Constantius after the Battle of Mursa Major.
+Proba was involved to this war through her husband Clodius Celsinus Adelphus, who had been praefectus urbi of Rome in 351, the same year Italy passed from the sphere of influence of Magnentius to Constantius after the Battle of Mursa Major.

 The existence of this first poem is based on the first verses of the second poem.
 Here Proba rejects her first Pagan composition, and scholars think that the Pagan poem was destroyed according to her will.